|

 We identify seven core areas that a computing technology needs to address before it can succeed in the Indian context.

-We offer for discussion, a ``road map'' for pervasive Indian language computing that has a higher probability of success than current efforts..
+We offer for discussion, a ``road map'' for pervasive Indian language computing, that we believe has a higher probability of success than current efforts.

 This document has been written with the following audiences in mind: